Stealth (roller coaster): Rollbacks

-Intamin roller coasters with a top hat element, such as Stealth, may experience an occasional rollback.
-This occurs when a launched train fails to make it over the top hat element, and it is usually caused by the slowing of the train due to unfavorable weather conditions including colder temperatures, strong winds, and precipitation.
-The launch track is equipped with retractable brake fins that deploy after a train is launched, able to stop the train if it returns due to a rollback.
-The train will then be launched a second time with enough power to clear the top hat.
-After a rollback occurs, the capacity of each train may be restricted until conditions improve.
+Intamin roller coasters featuring a top hat element, such as Stealth, may occasionally experience a rollback.
+This occurs when a launched train fails to clear the top hat, typically due to adverse weather conditions such as low temperatures, strong winds, or precipitation, which can reduce the train’s speed.
+The launch track is equipped with retractable brake fins that deploy after the initial launch to safely stop the train in the event of a rollback.
+The train is then relaunched with sufficient power to successfully traverse the top hat.
+Following a rollback, the capacity of each train may be temporarily reduced until conditions improve.

 2024 revamp

-For the 2024 season, Stealth's station and entrance areas were completely repainted and the theming has been enhanced as part of the Sparkle Project, an ongoing scheme to give the park a facelift.
+For the 2024 season, the station and entrance areas of Stealth were completely repainted, and the ride’s theming was enhanced as part of the Sparkle Project, an ongoing initiative aimed at refreshing and revitalizing the park.